Nextpoint File Room

 1. Open Transmit.

-2. Choose "Amazon S3" from the tabs on top of the right hand side.
+2. Choose "Amazon S3" from the "Protocol" dropdown on the right hand side.

 3. Fill in the "Connect to Amazon S3" form.
-All of these credentials can be found by going to SETTINGS > Import tab in Nextpoint.
+All of these credentials can be found by going to SETTINGS > Import in Nextpoint.
 They will be displayed in the File Room section.
-If your credentials have not been set for this database, please reach out to support@nextpoint.com so that we can set them for you.

 - Access Key ID